moracabanas/BlueJ-Theme-100-percent-NOFAKE/README.md

-* Just clone or drop the /lib folder inside your BlueJ root folder mainly:
+* Simply clone or drop the /lib folder and overwrite it into your BlueJ root folder.
+It should be:

-''
-C:\Program Files (x86)\BlueJ'
+`C:\Program Files (x86)\BlueJ`

-''
+But it depends on the SO you use.